 We believe that general pediatrics is a foundational part of providing comprehensive care in any setting.
 We foster the ability to manage complex care, the courage to tolerate uncertainty, and the moral clarity to engage in advocacy.
 We hold trainees accountable to standards of excellence, entrusting each individual with increasing autonomy only when she or he demonstrates competence and ownership.

 - To advance individual and program knowledge and skills.

 - To provide high-value, family-centered care to support clinical excellence across care settings.

 - To advocate for patients, the profession and society.

 - Current residents

 - Research and scholarly activity

 Residency programs at Dartmouth-Hitchcock

-For more information about the benefits available to Dartmouth-Hitchcock residents, please visit the Graduate Medical Education Office's Programs and Benefits pages.
+For more information about the benefits available to Dartmouth-Hitchcock residents, please visit the Graduate Medical Education Office's Benefits page.